skhanbeiki/kmpclean/README.md

 A robust sample project demonstrating **Kotlin Multiplatform (KMP)** with **Compose Multiplatform**, built using **Clean Architecture** and **MVI (Model-View-Intent)** pattern.

-Designed and developed by [Saman Khanbeiki](https://github.com/skhanbeiki).
+Designed and developed by [Moslem Khanbeiki](https://github.com/skhanbeiki).

 ## 🚀 Features